 Stormwater services within Alameda County are typically handled by each municipality and by the Alameda County Flood Control and Water Conservation District in unincorporated areas.
 Currently, the County provides stormwater services for Five Canyons CSA.
-The County also relies on Castro Valley Sanitary District for stormwater maintenance and permitting by Oro Loma Sanitary District.

 In Alameda County, all the municipalities and Flood Control District have joined together in the Alameda Countywide Clean Water Program (ACCWP) and are regulated by the RWQCB San Francisco Region.
 These agencies and municipalities within Alameda County are Alameda County, Alameda County Flood Control and Water Conservation District, cities of Alameda, Albany, Berkeley, Dublin, Emeryville, Fremont, Hayward, Livermore, Newark, Oakland, Piedmont, Pleasanton, San Leandro, Union City, and Zone 7 Water Agency.
 The ACCWP was established in 1991 through a Memorandum of Agreement.